 When approaching journalists to feature their startup, startup founders struggle a lot with how to approach the journalist.
 After all, most journalists receive a lot of pitches from hundreds of brands daily.
 To stand out from the crowd, you need to approach your pitch very differently.
 The best way is to understand what your story angles are and what way you will use to get a journalist interested.

 Sometimes your startup might not be so world-changing, but your recent milestone could be.
 It might not be promising a quantum computer but it’s helping solve flooding problems around the world.
 To get journalists interested in your startup, share the story using the following story angles;

 1. A personal story

 When preparing to approach a journalist whether by cold email or face-to-face interaction, sharing a more personal story can give you the upper hand from the beginning.
 Journalists love stories that can capture the minds of their readers.
 However, personal stories have to be real or people will see through the lies.
-For startup founders, the story about how you built your business from nothing can be very personal, but again to most journalists, very moving.
-That is why in the most recent times, personal stories by founders about how they started their companies with just $100 in their garages have become so common and yet, every similar story is still as moving as the first.
+For startup founders, the story about how you built your business from nothing can be very personal and very moving.
+That is why personal stories by founders about how they started their companies with just $100 in their garages have become so common and yet, every similar story is still as moving as the first.

 2. A new feature you’ve launched

 New product features can at times be very big news.
 To gain maximum exposure from such news, it would be important to ensure the feature you’re launching isn’t just one of those features every competitor of yours has.
 It should be something unique.
 You don’t have to reinvent the wheel.
 Sometimes all you have to do is improve an existing feature in the market and launch it within your app or service.
 Journalists clamour for such news because they are looking for new and exclusive feature launches.